mia-platform/documentation/docs/software-catalog/catalog-and-marketplace/overview.md

   and use one of the following two methods:
     - the metadata section of the item in the Software Catalog to adjust visibility settings.
     - [`miactl apply`](/cli/miactl/30_commands.md#apply-1) to change the item visibility
-  - (_Deprecated_): use the [Console Backoffice](/microfrontend-composer/previous-tools/cms/guide_cms.md) to make your Marketplace item accessible to other Companies.
+  - (_Deprecated_): use the [Console Backoffice](/microfrontend-composer/previous-tools/cms/guide_cms.md) to make your item accessible to other Companies.

 ## Public Visibility